 Adverse Effects of Potatoes for Chickens

 Chickens can eat baked potatoes and have access to freshwater in a waterer.
-Don’t add salt or anything else to a potato before you give it to them.
-Do not add salt in potatoes when giving to your chickens.
+Don’t add salt or anything else to a potato before serving it.
+Do not add salt to potatoes when giving them to your chickens.

-Also, don’t feed your chickens cooked or microwaved potatoes because they have been shown to cause digestive problems when eaten by other animals, like dogs.
+Additionally, avoid feeding your chickens cooked or microwaved potatoes, as they have been linked to digestive problems in other animals, such as dogs.

-Potatoes contain moderate levels of oxalic acid, a naturally occurring chemical that prevents absorption of calcium and reduces the availability of dietary iron.
+Potatoes contain moderate levels of oxalic acid, a naturally occurring chemical that can prevent the absorption of calcium and reduce the availability of dietary iron.

 Consuming excessive amounts can lead to gastrointestinal irritation, nausea and vomiting, diarrhea, abdominal pain, and burning sensations around the mouth and throat.

-However, proper usually destroys much if not all the oxalic acid.
+However, proper use usually destroys much, if not all, of the oxalic acid.

 Which Part and How to Give Potatoes to Chickens?